 Pay Ratio Disclosure Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(u) of Regulation S-K require disclosures pertaining to the relationship of annual total compensation of employees of the registrant and its principal executive officer.
 We do not pay or provide benefits nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates to our principal executive officer.
-Therefore we are unable to provide an estimate of the relationship of the median of the annual total compensation of our principal executive officer.
+Therefore we are unable to provide an estimate of the relationship of the median of the annual total compensation of our employees and the annual total compensation of our principal executive officer.
 Accordingly, the pay ratio disclosures are not applicable to us.